needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/architecture.md

 Interaction Groups also register with an Interaction Manager.
 A member Interactor or Group must be registered with the same Interaction Manager as its containing Group for the member to function as part of the Group.
 A Group first registers with an Interaction Manager during the behavior's `Awake`.
 Upon being disabled (during the behavior's `OnDisable`) the Group will unregister from the Interaction Manager.
 If the Group is then re-enabled (during the behavior's `OnEnable`) it again registers with an Interaction Manager.
 If an Interactor or Group is added to a Group at runtime, it will unregister from and then re-registers with its Interaction Manager so that it can be treated as a Group member in the update loop.

-### Controllers
+### Input Readers
-The XR Controller component provides a way to abstract input data, which Interactors then use to translate into interaction states, notably for selection and activation.
-The input actions are bound to a tracked device's controls and are read from each frame, which Interactors then query to determine if they should select or activate.
+The input properties on interactor components and locomotion provider components provides a way to abstract the source of input data, which Interactors then use to translate into interaction states, notably for selection and activation.
+The input actions are bound to a tracked device's controls and are read from each frame they are needed.
+Interactor like the XR Ray Interactor that depend on controller or hand input then query to determine if they should select or activate.

-When there are multiple Interactors associated with a hand, it is typical for there to also be multiple XR Controller components also associated with that same hand.
-In other words, you do not need to only have a single XR Controller component to represent all interactors for a hand.
-For example, you may want different inputs to be used for a ray-based teleportation interactor and a close range direct interactor for grabbing, and both Interactor components can reference different XR Controller components to read different input values from the same tracked controller device.
+You may want different inputs to be used for a ray-based teleportation interactor and a ray-based interactor for grabbing, and both Interactor components can reference different input actions to read different input values from the same tracked controller device.

+### Tracked Pose Driver
-This component is also responsible for reading the position and rotation of the tracked device, and applying it to the Transform component.
+This component in the Input System package is responsible for reading the position and rotation of the tracked device, and applying it to the Transform component.

-#### Controller Recorder
-You can also use the Controller Recorder component to record and play back input data.
-You can use this to to test out interactions or run test scenes without an XR device attached.

-> [!Note]
-> Controller Recorder currently only works in the Unity Editor.

 ## Update loop